1rubiz/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-Loops and conditions and ssh key generation using paTTY
+Bash script Loops and conditions and ssh key generation using paTTY